codio/knowledge/source/instructors/authoring/guides/project_book.rst

 - **Book assignments** - use for tutorial content, examples and non-critical assessments.

-Note that you can mix both book and project assignments in a course.
+..
+Note::that you can mix both book and project assignments in a course.